ANZSoilData/def-au-schema-json/docs/design-principles.md

 the domain/path will switch to https://anzsoil.org/def/au/schema/json/, e.g.:
 - https://anzsoil.org/def/au/schema/json/core/1.0/domain

+### Handling ANSIS observable properties
+ANSIS makes extensive use of `observable properties` to capture metadata about the observation that was made to determine an environmental property's value.
+Values are captured as a [`sosa:Observation`](https://www.w3.org/TR/vocab-ssn/#SOSAObservation) and means that environmental property values should always be a JSON object with the required SOSA properties.
+To fit into the encoding pattern established for this schema some tweaks are required
+1. The `sosa:observedProperty` is the json key.
+1. `sosa:hasResult` will be presented as `@value` (for consistency with our use of JSON-LD keys).
+1. The required/optional SOSA properties will be set on a property-by-property basis.
+Quantitative lab results will have stricter metadata requirements than qualitative field observations.

+Core schema observable properties should therefore not be considered sosa:Observations, but can be directly mapped on to them.

 ## Linked Data Alignment
 [JSON-LD] keywords will be used to help align the JSON schema and instance documents with the ANSIS domain ontology.
 As part of a schema definition they provide a non-standard keyword that links a